 4. Special setups

 Some companies require specific hardware or environment setup to be able to fully test their software.
 For instance, some special Bluetooth or Wifi enabled accessory needs to be physically in the same location as the test devices or the devices need to be in some specific location or in some specific carrier network.
-Many of the environment related characteristics can be simulated but not all and therefore this sort of special cases need to be run in specific in-house labs.
+Many of the environment-related characteristics can be simulated but not all and therefore this sort of special case needs to be run in specific in-house labs.

 As you can see the reasons for setting up in-house device labs can be as varied as the companies that are setting those up.
 An in-house lab is by far the most flexible and secure setup and it accommodates for a wide spectrum of different hardware setups as well as wildly different usage profiles from 24/7 continuous testing to providing remote access to specific device prototypes.
 While the configurations and the user profile may differ the basic principles of building and operating the test labs are universal and we will be covering those in this blog series.

 The Core Benefits of Continuous Integration & Testing